mulabaca/mulabaca/README.md

 Helllo! my name is Reyes, and I'm new to the coding scene.
-I find all this stuff cool and would love to start doing cool stuff.
+I find all this stuff cool and would love to start doing actuall content.
 I've had github for two years, but I made the account to download a beatsaber mod.
 It's been unactive since then, as I was too intimidated by code I couldn't understand.

 I love videogames and look forward to new tech like, future vr headsets and curious about brain interfacing.